-Each of these measures lowers the probability that an infectious dose of virus will find its way to your respiratory tract, and if it does that it will cause an infection.
-Also, depending on the effectiveness and extent of vaccination, some of the other interventions could become superfluous.
+Each of these measures lowers the probability that an infectious dose of virus will find its way to your respiratory tract and, if it does, that it will actually cause an infection.
+Also, depending on the effectiveness and extent of vaccine administration, vaccination could make some of the other interventions superfluous.

 Such strategies are the essence of preventive medicine.
-For example, many of us take drugs to lower our cholesterol levels or blood pressure to reduce the likelihood of cardiovascular disease, and get flu vaccine to prevent influenza.
+For example, many of us take drugs to lower our cholesterol levels and/or blood pressure to reduce the likelihood of cardiovascular disease, and get flu vaccine to prevent the flu.